Blog

 What is a coworking business plan?

-Benefits of a well-crafted coworking business plan
+The benefits of a well-crafted business plan for your coworking space

-• Get a loan or receive funding
+• Support you in receiving a loan or funding

-• Help you make important business decisions
+• Be useful when making important business decisions

 Here is another way of looking at it.
 Let’s say Steve wants to start a coworking space.
 He finds a property to rent in his area and starts building out the space.
 He looks at some of the other coworking spaces in the area and uses it to inform what he offers and how he prices it.
-He opens his doors a year later and…crickets.

 Because Steve didn’t have a business plan in place, he did not consider: